beth98an/eng84_python_control_flow/README.md

         print("please enter your age in digits") print(f"your age is {age}")  # this ine of code only gets executed
 # if the user enters age in digits

-# ensure the loop conditions are in your control to avoid going into the infinite loop
 ```
+- else can be used to run some code when the condition is no longer true.
+- ensure the loop conditions are in your control to avoid going into the infinite loop.